sohonet/puppetlabs-vcsrepo/README.md

 * [Perforce](#perforce)
 * [Subversion](#subversion)

+**Note**: This module does not have the functionality to purge or delete local changes on agent run.
 **Note:** `git` is the only vcs provider officially [supported by Puppet Inc.](https://forge.puppet.com/supported) **Note:** Release v4.0.1 has been removed from the Puppet Forge and was officially re-released as version v5.0.0 as it contained a breaking change.
 Details available [here](https://puppetlabs.github.io/iac/team/status/developer/2021/06/04/status-update.html)